 |NotImplementedError||This error is shown when a class that has been inherited doesn’t implement an abstract method that it should.|

 In summary, an exception is a Python object that represents an error.
 There can be multiple except blocks for a single try block.
 You can throw an exception by using the raise keyword in Python.
-And assertions are statements that help you check if your code is correct.
+Consider the best practices in Python exception handling in doing your program.

-And finally, if you missed any of our earlier lectures, you can always go to our Python Tutorial Topics list.
-In addition, if you want to learn more about machine learning, you can review our Best Machine Learning Projects with Source Code.
+Finally, if you missed any of our earlier lectures, you can always go to our Python Tutorial Topics list.